ionic-team/stencil/src/runtime/readme.md

   - Fire off `componentDidRender` lifecycle.

+  - Add `hydrated` css class signifying the component has finished loading.
+At this point this component has finished updating.

   - If the component has an ancestor component, then remove this component from its set of actively loading children in `s-al`.

   - After removing this component from the ancestor component's `s-al` set, if the set is now empty then fire the ancestor component's `s-init`.
-If the component has already set `hasPostUpdatedComponent` to true then then do nothing.
-Knowing if the component has already done a post update is in the host ref data, which ensures it never tries to fully initialize more than once.

   - Firing `s-init` on the ancestor component allows the ancestor to complete its first update and fire its own `componentDidLoad` lifecycle event, allowing for `componentDidLoad` lifecycles to fire bottom to top.

-  - Add `hydrated` css class signifying the component has finished loading.

   - Fire all `componentOnReady` resolves.